tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 IANA is requested to create a new registry for RRC Message Types within the TLS Parameters registry group {{!IANA.tls-parameters}}.
 This registry will be administered under the "Expert Review" policy ({{Section 4.5 of !RFC8126}}).

+Follow the procedures in {{Section 16 of !I-D.ietf-tls-rfc8447bis}} to submit registration requests.

 Each entry in the registry must include the following fields:

 {:vspace}